How does sump pump work

 What should I do if my sump pump stops working?

-If your sump pump stops working, you should contact a professional plumber or sump pump specialist to diagnose and repair the issue as soon as possible to prevent water damage.
+If your sump pump stops working, you should call a professional plumber to diagnose and repair the issue as soon as possible to prevent potential water damage.

 Connect with certified professionals in your area